sebinko/greenhouse-be-mal-poc/README.md

   - **Database**: Shared storage for model data and predictions
   - **MQTT**: Message broker for IoT communication
   - **REST API**: HTTP endpoints for predictions

+## Important Note

+**This is only a proof of concept** and was quickly made to demonstrate communication between components.
+The final project architecture will differ significantly.
+This implementation is simplified to show that the core communication patterns work.

 ## Quick Start